keu/docs/astro/test-and-troubleshoot-locally.md

 - There are no general import or syntax errors.

 `astrocloud dev pytest` runs this default test alongside any other custom tests that you add to the `tests` directory.
 For more information about this command, see the [CLI Command Reference](cli-reference/astrocloud-dev-pytest.md).

-### Parse DAGs

-`astrocloud dev parse` runs a predefined collection of tests which ensure that essential aspects of your code are correctly formatted.

-The first of these tests ensures that your DAG code doesn't call any missing values.
-Specifically, it calls all of your DAGs' OS-level variables, Airflow Connections, and Airflow Variables to check whether each of those objects has a value.
-Additionally, this command runs Astronomer's default DAG integrity test using Pytest.

-Generally speaking, `astrocloud dev parse` is a more convenient but less customizable version of `astro dev pytest`.
-If don't have any specific test files that you want to run on your DAGs, then we recommend using `astrocloud dev parse` as your primary testing tool.
-For more information about this command, see the [CLI Command Reference](cli-reference/astrocloud-dev-parse.md).

 ## Hard Reset Your Local Environment